Things We Each Can Do To Protect our EARTH, our Environment, and our Ecosystems

 To just continue with a throwaway mentality is to literally rob our children of their future.
 Consumption only leads to one end result. . . . . the depletion of resources.
 Consumption, versus sustainability, is literally stealing from our children to pay for our lifestyle today.

 AND LAST BUT CERTAINLY NOT LEAST: “EDUCATE, EDUCATE, EDUCATE, YOUR CHILDREN!”
-If it cannot reused, recycled, repurposed it probably isn’t a good idea to purchase it….
+If it cannot be reused, recycled, repurposed it probably isn’t a good idea to purchase it…

 To make every purchasing decision an environmentally conscious one, I encourage you to visit a website www.inhabitat.com which features an endless library of articles on green companies, green products, and green design.
 Happy shopping!!!!